 Emollient plant oil (Latin name Olea europaea) with benefits similar to those of several other non-fragrant plant oils.
 Olive oil is beneficial for dry skin because of its fatty acid content, some of which comes from the emollient squalene.
 Olive oil contains essential fatty acids dry skin needs, including oleic, palmitic, and linoleic acids.
 It also contains phenolic compounds that provide antioxidant benefit.
-A small number of animal tests show that topically applied olive oil can protect against UVB damage.
-[1,2,3]
+A small number of animal tests show that topically applied olive oil can protect against environmental damage.

 Please sign in and access your saved member information.

 Are you new to our site?Create an account and enjoy benefits that offer faster checkout, easy order tracking and quick reorders.

 Are you new to our site?
 Checkout as a guest.
 You will have the option to create an account later in checkout.